• Skip to primary navigation

 Ingredients

-• Oil - I recommend using a neutral flavored oil such as canola oil or vegetable oil
+• Oil – I recommend using a neutral flavored oil such as canola oil or vegetable oil.
+Coconut oil can be used but will give your vegan waffles a hint of coconut flavor.

-• Flax Seed Meal - you’ll use this to make flax seed eggs by mixing the flax with water and letting it sit for a few minutes until it thickens.
-You can substitute chia seed eggs as well.
+• Flax Seed Meal – Mix flax seed meal with water and let it sit for a few minutes until it thickens.
+You can also substitute with chia seed eggs for a similar effect.
+This will help bind your recipe together and provide valuable nutrients.

 Ingredients and dry ingredients in a bowl for making breakfast.